joe-taylor/bcdc-devenv/README.md

 word "databases" loosely; we are not only referring to relational databases (specifically, postgres), but also NoSQL search platforms like Solr.

-Additionally, we create a Jenkins box, vesta.local, for running various jobs against these dev instances.
+Additionally, we create a Jenkins box, vesta, for running various jobs against these dev instances.

-Finally, there's a box called europa.local which houses the future UI.
+Finally, there's a box called europa which houses the future UI.

 ## Provisioned Boxes